cargo-bins/release-rust/README.md

 - The action looks up the name of every crate in the workspace.
 - The `crates` input is evaluated as a list of globs, and matched against this list.
 The result is the list of crates to package and release.
-- The action queries the `publish-registry` for the versions of each crate from that list (or from the list of all crates if `publish-all-crates` is `true`) and compares them to the local version.
+- The action queries the registry for the versions of each crate from that list (or from the list of all crates if `publish-all-crates` is `true`) and compares them to the local version.
   + If the local version is already published, and:
     * `release-separately` is `true`: the crate is removed from the list of crates.
     * `release-separately` is `false`: the crate is removed only from the list of crates to publish.
   + Otherwise, the crate is kept in the list.
-- Crates from that list that are publishable are published to the `publish-registry`.
+- Crates from that list that are publishable are published to the registry.
   + if `publish-crate-only` is `true` and the list is empty, the action fails.
 - _The `post-publish` hook is run._
 - If `publish-crate-only` is true, the action stops here.